marcos-marques/linear_regression/README.md

 #### Conclusion:

 Linear regression is a powerful and versatile technique in the world of machine learning.
 It enables us to make accurate predictions and understand the relationships between variables in our data.
 With a solid understanding of linear regression, we can explore other machine learning algorithms and tackle more complex challenges.

-Access the available notebook on Colab for further information.
+> You can practice and learn using the code available [at this link](https://github.com/marcos-marques/linear_regression/blob/main/Linear_Regression.ipynb)